dfinity/dre-airflow/docs/report/README.md

 * Learn about Airflow deployment in Kubernetes.
   * Finish SVG graph. https://github.com/apache/airflow/tree/main/chart/templates
 * Decide on a method and pipeline to redeploy custom operators and DAGs.
-* Test the reliability of partial outages of the system (kill executor pod e.g.)
+* Hard test reliability of partial outages of the system (kill executor pod / scheduler)
-* Figure out testability story for workflows.
+* Document and implement testability story for workflows.
+Local test and CI/CD.
 * Rename dre-st2-pack repo to dre-airflow.

 ## Deployment of trial Airflow instance